infinispan/infinispan/server/integration/testsuite/README.txt

 Running a subset of the testsuite
 ---------------------------------
-Subsets of the testsuite are specified by profiles that switch off running of certain test classes or the whole surefire plugin executions.
+Subsets of the testsuite are specified by profiles that switch off running of certain test classes or the whole failsafe plugin executions.
 Currently these subsets are predefined:

   -P suite.client                    (Client tests, all local/dist/repl cachemode)